 At High Point University we offer three application plans for incoming freshmen.
 It is important to choose the plan that suits your interest level.
 Please keep in mind that over 80 percent of our incoming class is compromised of Early Decision and Early Action candidates.

-Early Decision is for those applicants who consider High Point University their number one college choice.
-It is a binding agreement in which, if admitted, you agree to withdraw all other college applications and enroll at High Point University.
-Early Decision students have first priority in housing selection and in class registration event sign-up.
+For those applicants who consider High Point University their number one college choice and desire to remove the stress of the college selection process, we offer our Early Decision plan.
+It is a binding agreement in which, if admitted, you agree to withdraw all other college applications and enroll at High Point University for the fall of 2018.
+Students who apply under the Early Decision plan will receive these benefits:

 Early Action is for those applicants who consider High Point University one of their top few college choices.
 It is a non-binding application plan.
-Early Action students have second priority in housing selection and in class registration event sign-up.
+Early Action students have second priority in housing selection.

 Regular Decision is for those students not applying under one of our early application plans.
 Applications received under the Regular Decision plan will be reviewed after February 2.
 Applications received after the Regular Decision deadline will be reviewed on a space available basis.